In order to understand the practice of nineteenth century medicine, one must understand the theory of disease that was predominant in the day.

 Malaria (aka intermittent fever)

-Although diseases such as yellow fever, measles, chickenpox, and cholera came and went on the western frontier, malaria was the dominant health problem faced by the frontier forts.
-Fort Smith, Fort Gibson, and to a lesser extent Fort Leavenworth were known as pestholes - mainly due to the prevalence of malaria.
-Fort Scott had two very bad outbreaks, one the first year of the occupation of the site - 1842 - when most of the men were quartered in tents and cabins down by mill creek, and 1845, which had an especially wet second half.
+Although diseases such as yellow fever (malaria), measles, chickenpox, and cholera came and went on the western frontier, malaria was the dominant health problem faced by the frontier forts.
+Fort Smith, Fort Gibson, and to a lesser extent, Fort Leavenworth were known as pestholes - mainly due to the prevalence of malaria.
+Fort Scott had two very bad outbreaks, one the first year of the occupation of the site, 1842, when most of the men were quartered in tents and cabins down by Mill Creek, and 1845, which had an especially wet late summer and autumn.

 One preventative measure to escape diseases such as malaria was open air.
 Open air was believed to be conducive to good health.
 The hospital was designed with a porch all the way around to provide convalescing patients an area to exercise and breathe in good air.